-I’m originally from DC/MD, I live in Brooklyn currently
+I’m originally from D.C./Maryland, I live in Jersey City currently.

 What is the most difficult part of the artistic process for you?

 I think the most difficult part of the creative process for me is managing my own expectations for my work.
 As counterintuitive as it might sound, I’ve learned that if I go into the studio without expecting to make anything worthwhile, those are the days that tend to be the most successful.